 If you don’t need to use medication long term and would like to avoid or minimize the use of medication, then find the proper treatment that can address long-term relief.

 Pain medication only helps you to feel better and not for treating the source or the problem.
 Unnecessary use of medication prevents you from proper treatment as it allows you only to ‘feel’ healed.

 When you can no longer feel where the problem is coming from, you tend to believe that is safe to engage in activities that may not be safe for you.
 This puts you at greater risk.

 If medication if your first choice, then you should consider other options that offer methods to reduce or avoid medication.
 Long-term use of medication has its side effects.

 Rest and sleep are always compromised.
 There no longer is a correct or suitable way to rest or sleep well.
 The only certainty is the need for more of it.

 Being under constant pain is very exhausting both physically and emotionally.
 We don’t want more rest and sleep, we need more.
-However, what we believe should be the solution to our back pain (which is more rest and sleep) is actually one of the contributors to the pain.
+However, what we believe should be the solution for our back (which is more rest and sleep) is one of the contributors.

-Adequate rest and sleep is important for recovery.
+Adequate rest and sleep are essential for recovery.
 However, there is a limit to how much you should have before it affects your recovery.
-Too much rest leads to further immobility, poorer healing and recovery as back pain is directly linked to mobility or the lack thereof.
+Too much rest leads to further immobility, poorer healing, and recovery as back pain is directly linked to mobility or the lack thereof.